OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 All Makes and Models

-The workshop handles everything from Japanese daily drivers and hybrids through to European luxury vehicles and commercial fleet units.
-Toyota, Nissan, Honda, Mazda, Subaru, BMW, Mercedes, Volkswagen, Ford, Holden, Mitsubishi, and more.
-Years of hands-on experience across these platforms means faster diagnosis and fewer surprises.
+From Japanese daily drivers and hybrids through to European luxury and commercial fleet units, the auto electricians here work across the lot: Toyota, Nissan, Honda, Mazda, Subaru, BMW, Mercedes, Volkswagen, Ford, Holden, Mitsubishi and more.
+Years of hands-on time on these platforms means quicker diagnosis and fewer surprises on the bill.

 If your vehicle has an electrical problem, bring it in.
-Doesn't matter the brand, the age, or how strange the fault seems.
-Electrical issues are what this shop does, every day.
+The brand, the age, or how strange the fault sounds makes no difference.
+Auto electrical faults are what this Penrose workshop sorts out for Auckland drivers, every single day.

 Hi! 👋 Chat with us